smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Upgraded wsrifdb1 and 2 to latest patch level; secured tomcat to OWASP guidelines; added US SEER dataset; fixed stop/start_rif.bat; made to start on boot;
 * Made SQL Server SEER load script re-runnable using MERGE statements (removed DELETE FROM/INSERT rif40 tables);
-* Fix for lack of polygons on ret8uened the study areas screen; fix for map synchronisation problems (slowed it down 0.5s as usual - map.whenReady() isn't!);
+* Fix for lack of polygons on returning to the study areas screen; fix for map synchronisation problems (slowed it down 0.5s as usual - map.whenReady() isn't!);
 * Clear selection now zooms back to full extent; shapefile selection only zooms to study extent;
 * R error on SQL Server port only with SEER data:
   ```